NethermindEth/Forta-Agents/Curve-finance-suite/New-Fee/README.md

 ## Alerts

 - curve-14
-  - Fired when `set_new_fee` function is called in the Curve DAO contract
+  - Fired when `apply_new_fee` function is called in the Curve DAO contract
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata contains: